loph917/homeassistant/README.md

 example: if your homeassistant is installed in /srv/homeassistant then the replacment ecobee.py file would go into /srv/homeassistant/lib/python3.5/site-packages/homeassistant/components/climate

+in the images below i have four thermostats (4 zones).
+2nd floor, living room and dining room are all ecobees. the basement thermostat is an esp8266/relay/oled panel that i made myself and uses a modified mqtt climate component.

 this is the uncorrected version being reporting by homeassistant
 ![alt text][ecobee_wrong]